Maintenance of certification: Competencies

-Other stakeholders
+Studies and criticism

 Some health plans are implementing programs that recognize and reward physicians who are actively participating in Maintenance of Certification activities.
 ABMS member boards are actively working with other health care organizations to advance quality initiatives and reduce measurement redundancy through recognition of physicians' Maintenance of Certification program participation.
 A growing number of hospitals and health systems are beginning to use Maintenance of Certification components to engage physicians in quality improvement.
-Many hospitals are now endorsing and accepting certification from the National Board of Physicians and Surgeons (NBPAS.org) instead of ABMS board certification.
+Many hospitals are now endorsing and accepting certification from the National Board of Physicians and Surgeons (NBPAS) instead of ABMS board certification.

 Studies suggest that board-certified physicians provide improved quality of patient care and better clinical outcomes than those physicians without board certification, including a 15% reduction in mortality rate among heart attack patients treated by board-certified physicians.
 Considering a recent meta-analysis that shows a decline in physician performance associated with the time elapsed since the physician's initial training, it is essential for physicians to participate in programs such as Maintenance of Certification in order to keep current with medicine's expanding knowledge base and technical advances, and to apply this knowledge to quality improvement in their medical practice.
 There is, however, no evidence MOC participation has any effect on this alleged age-related decline in performance and no evidence MOC is as good as any other intervention or no intervention.
 Maintenance of Certification strives to help physicians and other health care stakeholders address the critical need to enhance patient safety and patient care quality.
 There is no evidence to support any efficacy for maintenance of certification in enhancing patient safety and patient care quality.
 It is important to recognize the extensive conflicts of interests in studies funded by and performed by ABMS and specialty board employees.

 Studies have shown that a physician's ability to independently and accurately self-assess is poor, that more clinical experience does not necessarily lead to better outcomes of care and that fewer than 30% of physicians examine their own performance data and try to improve.
 The MOC program structure strives to address these concerns with a sound theoretical rationale via the six ACGME competencies framework and a respectable body of scientific evidence, and to address its relationship to patient outcomes, physician performance, validity of the assessment or educational methods utilized and learning or improvement potential.
 A study presented at the AcademyHealth conference in June 2013 found a correlation between an MOC requirement and reduced cost of care and emergency department visits; this paper is currently under review.
 There are no data suggesting MOC is in any way superior to a number of self-assessment programs, sponsored by physician specialty societies, that are significantly less expensive than MOC.